bysnupy/blog/kubernetes/k8s__pleg_unhealthy_blog_eng.md

 }
 ```

-The function process starts by recording some metrics for Prometheus, such as "kubelet_pleg_relist_latency_microseconds",
+The function process starts by recording some metrics for Kubelet, such as "kubelet_pleg_relist_latency_microseconds",
 and then takes all "Pods"(included stopped pods) list from the container runtime using the CRI interface for getting the current Pods status.
 This Pods list is used for comparison with previous pods list to check changes and the matched pod-level events are generated along with the changed states.